 Engine specs

-• Engine: With engine displacements that are nearly indistinguishable, both products are expected to consume fuel at similar rates per stroke, thereby delivering comparable output.
-Each of these blowers requires a fuel/oil mix to operate, as the RedMax EBZ7500 features a 2-cycle engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.
+• These two products feature engine displacements that are virtually the same, implying that their fuel consumption per stroke and overall performance should be closely matched.
+Each of these blowers requires a fuel/oil mix to operate, as the RedMax EBZ7500 features a 2-stroke engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.

 Other features

-• Vacuum Ability: Both the Stihl BR 600 and the RedMax EBZ7500 lack leaf vacuuming features, meaning you'll need to employ another method for leaf collection.
+• Both the Stihl BR 600 and the RedMax EBZ7500 lack leaf vacuuming features, meaning you'll need to employ another method for leaf collection.

 TL;DR